 Will my insurance cover the cost of my implant?

 The majority of insurance companies cover most of our services.
-For a more detailed estimate of your coverage, please contact your service provider.
+Please get in touch with your service provider for a more detailed estimate of your coverage.
 Feel free to call us anytime at 604-464-4131 for more information regarding insurance coverage.